 And not just someday, but as soon as possible.
 Like NOW!

-Wherever you are on the income scale – an investment banker earning six figures or a student barista making $10 an hour – know that you can earn more money.
+Wherever you are on the income scale, an investment banker earning six figures or a barista making $10 an hour, know that you can earn more money.
 And you don’t have to wait on anyone or anything to start.

 1. Ask for a raise.
 This is the most common and direct way people make more money.
 They ASK for it from their employers.

 And most of the time, they’re successful.

 75 percent of people who ask for a raise, benefit from some sort of salary increase.

 Unfortunately, only 43 percent of people have ever asked for a raise in their current field.
 Which means that most of us are leaving money on the table!